abdulhaseeb2115/Todo-App-NextJs/README.md

 1. Basic Jest and Cypress tests have been included.
 To run the tests, follow these instructions:
    - For server tests, navigate to the `server` folder and execute the command: `npm test`.
-   - For React client tests, navigate to the `client_react` folder and execute the command: `npm test`.
+   - For React client tests, navigate to the `client_react` folder and execute the command: `npx cypress open` and select test file.
-   - For Next.js client tests, navigate to the `client_next` folder and execute the command: `npm test`.
+   - For Next.js client tests, navigate to the `client` folder and execute the command: `npx cypress open` and select test file.
 2. Please refer to the respective test folders for more information on the test suites and coverage.